 There was a book written in 1898 regarding a ship named Titan which was lost in collision with an iceberg on her maiden voyage.
 See:

 Republic, too, parallels Titanic in this respect as well.
-A 1900 (?) book The Golden Greyhound concerns a secret shipment of $50 million of gold from New York to support a Russian Bond
+A 1906 book The Golden Greyhound concerns a secret shipment of $50 million of gold aboard the vessel Olympiad shipped from New York to support a Russian Bond

-issue, to be transferred to the Russian battleship Czarovitch.
+issue, to be transferred to the Russian warship Czarovitch (! p.
+310).
 One of the characters has accompanied the gold for fear of shipwreck.
 The plot, here, however, is a story to foil the gold's theft.

 See: The Golden Greyhound